kiddiRU/Verk1_H1/designDocument/sketch.md

 - Anyone can see clubs
 - Organizer can modify the time of a tournament before it has started
 - Organizer can delete a tournament before it has been published
+- When Organizer creates a tournament he has to choose between double elimination and normal
 - Switch captain
-- Players can be in more than 1 team
 - Player handle should be the length of 3-12
 - Tournaments can have 16 or more teams
 ### C
-- Edit archive (like removing invalid tournaments)
-- Change team name
+- The Club Name will be printed in its color
 - Team captain can transfer his authority to a player in team
 - Teams can switch from clubs
-- Need password to login
-- The Club Name will be printed in its color
 - Organizer can cancel a tournament

 ## NON-Functional